pkulchenko/ZeroBraneStudio/doc-getting-started.md

 The editor allows you to open several programs or files and work on them at the same time.
 Each file is opened in its own page, with its name in a tab at the top of the page.
 You can **switch** between pages by clicking on those tabs.
-You can also **close** those pages when you don't need them by using the `File | Close Page` menu command or its shortcut `Ctrl-W` (`Cmd-W` on MacOS).
+You can also **close** those pages when you don't need them by using the `File | Close Page` menu command or its shortcut `Ctrl-W` (`Cmd-W` on macOS).

 ## Opening and saving files

-To **open** a program or file you can select the `File | Open` menu command or use its shortcut `Ctrl-O` (`Cmd-O` on MacOS).
+To **open** a program or file you can select the `File | Open` menu command or use its shortcut `Ctrl-O` (`Cmd-O` on macOS).
 Or, you can double click on the file name in the `Project` panel on the left.
 The editor will open that file for you in a new tab, or will activate one of the existing tabs if the file is already opened.

-To **save** a program you can select the `File | Save` menu command at the top of the window or use its shortcut `Ctrl-S` (`Cmd-S` on MacOS).
+To **save** a program you can select the `File | Save` menu command at the top of the window or use its shortcut `Ctrl-S` (`Cmd-S` on macOS).
 If the program does not have a name yet, you will be asked to provide a name for it.

 ## Exiting the IDE